Independent Study Program

 The Independent Study Program is open to intellectually curious Juniors and Seniors who have satisfied the graduation requirements of a department and possess a special interest in a particular topic or field.
 An Independent Study does not replace courses already offered in the existing curriculum but instead allows for students with keen, nuanced interests to pursue their intellectual passions.

 Each student who takes part in the program has a faculty sponsor and also meets regularly with the director of the program.
-The course concludes with a multimedia presentation during which the student presents his/her culminating project and then fields questions from a panel that includes the department chair, faculty sponsor, director of the program, the assistant head of school, and any other invited guests.
+The course concludes with a multimedia presentation during which the student presents his/her culminating project and then fields questions from a panel that includes the department chair, faculty sponsor, director of the program, the associate head of school, and any other invited guests.

 Recent Independent Studies include…

 History - Stephanie Nelson '22, inspired by her own heritage and interests in international business, explored trends Cross-Cultural Marketing in Japan, Mexico, and the UK.